walterhiggins/WMPJS/book-outline.md

 ## Who Is This Book For?

 This book is for anyone who is curious about programming and creating Minecraft plugins.
 It teaches how to create Minecraft server plugins and assumes the reader has no previous programming experience.
-This book is for beginners of all ages.
+This book is for beginning programmers aged 10 and older.

-[AUTHOR: You mention "of all ages" above, but do you want to specifically say something like "I've targeted kids and teenagers..." or "Kids in my classes do these exercises..."?]

 ## Introduction